roman-milk/roman-milk.github.io/that-old-house-1.md

+===

- ****** That Old House ****** byTx_Tall_Tales© I learned that Sarah, the principal, had a doctorate in history, specializing in the Civil War.
+I learned that Sarah, the principal, had a doctorate in history, specializing in the Civil War.
 She was utterly fascinated with The House, and had stories to tell.
 According to her, it had served as a Civil War makeshift hospital.
 It had been burned to the ground, and more than a dozen people were supposed to have perished in it.
 It wasn't making me feel any better.

  "Never heard of a place with such bad luck.
 Burned down in 1863 after the battle of Fredericksburg.
 You know more than 3500 men perished that winter in Stafford County alone.
 After an aborted attempt to rebuild it around 1870, it wasn't until 1878 that it was rebuilt and lost again around 1920.
 Then again in 1929.
 Such a shame, it's such a beautiful building."
 She was staring into her drink as she spoke, then abruptly looked up at me.
 "I...I'm sure it was just bad luck.
 Times have changed.
 I'm certain you won't have any issues like that.
 I think we're all counting on seeing the mansion on the hill, with all four chimneys belching smoke for many years to come."